cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/windows-server-support.md

 For end of support dates for Windows Server 2008 R2, see the [Windows Server 2008 R2 lifecycle](/lifecycle/products/windows-server-2008-R2) page.

-## Additional information
+## More information

-- This information also applies to the subscription versions of the Project and Visio desktop apps.
-For example, if you have Project Plan 5 or Visio Plan 2.
+- Note the information in this article also applies to subscription versions of the Project and Visio desktop apps, such as Project Plan 5 or Visio Plan 2.
-- For end of support dates for different versions of Office on various versions of Windows, see the [Windows and Office configuration support matrix (PDF)](https://aka.ms/windows-office-support-matrix).
+- See the [Windows and Office configuration support matrix (PDF)](https://aka.ms/windows-office-support-matrix) for end-of-support dates for different versions of Office on various versions of Windows.
-- To discuss or learn more about end of support for Office versions, visit [Microsoft Office End of Support](https://techcommunity.microsoft.com/t5/microsoft-office-end-of-support/ct-p/OfficeEOS) on the Microsoft Tech Community.
+- Visit [Microsoft Office End of Support](https://techcommunity.microsoft.com/t5/microsoft-office-end-of-support/ct-p/OfficeEOS) on the Microsoft Tech Community to discuss or learn more about end of support for Office versions.